-After takeoff the attendants served beverages and a quick, light snack.
+Immediately after takeoff the attendants served beverages and a quick, light snack.
 Most of the passengers wanted to sleep as much as possible.

-We landed at ICN at 7:03am local time in thick fog and arrived at gate 22 at 7:15am.
+We landed at ICN at 07:03 local in thick fog and arrived at Gate 22 at 07:15.

 In contrast to the flights to Bangkok on China Eastern, everything on this flight was top notch.
 It’s what Korean Air does.
-This airline truly lives up to its motto “Excellence in Flight.”
+This airline lives up to its motto “Excellence in Flight.”